clsty/dots-hyprarch/README.md

 3. Restart firefox with the new profile and try again.

 Note: `playerctl -F metadata` may also be helpful for debugging.
-### Uninstallation script is NOT provided, why?
-Because it's very hard to make a proper uninstallation script, which should revert all changes made by the installation script.

-However, it's very hard to know what command will exactly make the reverted changes.

-For example, the installation script will install `yay` (AUR-helper) for you if you don't have one.
-However, what should the uninstallation script do to revert this changes?
-Remove `yay` or `yay-bin`?
-Not proper, because you may already have one of them installed by yourself (NOT by the installation script).
-And, even if the installation script had logged the package list installed by the script, it's still not proper to remove `yay` or `yay-bin` when the log showed `yay` or `yay-bin` is installed by the script, because you may have other programs using `yay` and this removal will break their functions.

-In conclusion, it's nearly not possible to write a proper uninstallation script.
-You'd better make reverted changes manually as you need.

-> Wait, it might still be partly possible by creating a PKGBUILD and make the dotfiles as a package for pacman...
-Maybe implement this some other day.

 ### Firefox sometimes crashes
 When this happens, please use `(xWayland) Firefox`, which desktop file is provided in `~/.local/share/applications` with `env MOZ_ENABLE_WAYLAND=0` for `Exec` entry.